 When you begin working with a contractor or freelancer that you will be paying, you should request that he or she complete a Form W-9 prior to starting any engagement.
 Failing to do so could prove troublesome after beginning the work.

 Therefore, before starting any work with a person or business, be sure to ask for a Form W-9 if they haven’t already provided you with one.
 Failing to do so could make you required to pay withholding taxes on the money that you pay them.

 What is backup withholding?

-Backup withholding is money taken out of your pay and paid to the IRS from income payments which otherwise wouldn’t be subject to withholding.
+Backup withholding is money sent to the IRS from income payments which otherwise wouldn’t be subject to withholding.
 Payers may be required to withhold taxes to ensure that the IRS will receive income taxes that are owed to them.

 Taxpayers may be subject to backup withholding when failing to supply a correct taxpayer identification number (TIN) or if the IRS believes that they owe them money and they aren’t able to collect it any other way.
 Further, individuals or businesses can become subject to backup withholding for failing to report interest, dividend or patronage dividend income.